Hughes LPS Replacement

 > Geotechnical Services

-HDL worked with ANTHC and the Hughes Tribal Council to prepare a preliminary engineering report (PER) to identify options for an LPS replacement.
-HDL also worked with the community to better understand the wastewater problem and develop a ranking system based on ease of O&M, system longevity, and cost to select the preferred alternative: a gravity sewer collection and community lift station.
-The design for the new gravity sewer system is currently waiting on project construction funding.
+To address the wastewater problem, HDL collaborated with the Alaska Native Tribal Health Consortium (ANTHC) and the Hughes Tribal Council to prepare a preliminary engineering report (PER) that identified options for an LPS replacement.
+HDL worked with the community to develop a ranking system based on ease of O&M, system longevity, and cost to select the preferred alternative: a gravity sewer collection and community lift station.